aembke/fred.rs/bin/benchmark/README.md

 ## Docker

-I usually run this via Docker on Linux and the `run.sh` script.
+Linux+Docker is the best supported option via the `./run.sh` script.
 The `Cargo.toml` provided here has a comment/toggle around the lines that need to change if callers want to use a remote server.

 Callers may have to also change `run.sh` to enable additional features in docker.